mossad-zika/ya_workshop_chatgpt_tg_bot/README.md

 2. Navigate to User Manager App as [http://localhost:5005/](http://localhost:5005/)

-3. Put the ID into the form and press "Allow User" button.
+3. Put the ID into the form and press the "Allow User" button.

 ### If everything went according to plan